coho905/Calculators/README.md

 Descriptions:

+Derivative GUI:  Power Rule and Trig Derivative Calculator with a GUI for interface (C#)

+Voting Age Calculator:  Calculates if or when a person can vote (Rust)

 Calculus Calculator:  Polynomial and Trig Integral and Derivative Calculator  (Java)

-Voting Age Calculator:  Calculates if or when a person can vote (Rust)

 Car Registration Calculator:  Determines the registration cost based on weight of vehicle (C#)